City Light 1% for Art Fund

 Above, center: "Transforest" (2019) by Lead Pencil Studio

-Seattle was one of the first cities in the United States to adopt a percent-for-art ordinance in 1973.
 City Light’s 1% for Art Fund allocates up to 1% of eligible capital construction funds for the inclusion of art.
-Since then, City Light has built a robust collection of over 400 permanently sited artworks and over 3,000 portable artworks.
-To explore the City’s Civic Art Collection, visit the Office of Arts & Culture website.
+Since then, City Light has contributed to the city's public art collection, which includes more than 400 permanently sited artworks and 4,000 portable artworks.

 The City accepts a responsibility for expanding public experience with visual art.
 Such art has enabled people in all societies better to understand their communities and individual lives.
 Artists capable of creating art for public places must be encouraged and Seattle’s standing as a regional leader in public art enhanced.
 A policy is therefore established to direct the inclusion of works of art in public works of the City.